 John is a parent of two children at Southern Cross Grammar and a member of the School community since its inception.
-He has over 25 years’ experience in Senior Management in the International Logistics Industry, and has been a Licensed Customs Broker for over 40 years.
-John has also been involved in the education of Customs Brokers for 20 years.
+He has over twenty-five years’ experience in Senior Management in the International Logistics Industry, and has been a Licensed Customs Broker for over forty years.
+John has also been involved in the education of Customs Brokers for twenty years.

 John has experience in nonprofit organisation governance, having served seven years on the Board of Directors of the Customs Brokers and Forwarders Council of Australia (CBFCA) with four years as Victorian President, one year as Vice President and two years as Chair.
 In his roles within the CBFCA Board, he was required to advocate on behalf of members with Government Agencies.
 John received several industry awards and the Australian Biosecurity Award in 2017 from the Department of Agriculture and Water Resources.

 John has experience with major import projects and other international events, where he brings a focus and commitment to tasks that he undertakes.